USPTO Examiner WEHBE ANNE MARIE SABRINA - Art Unit 1634

 Interview Effectiveness

-Conducting an examiner interview provides a +10.8% benefit to allowance rate for applications examined by WEHBE, ANNE MARIE SABRINA.
-This interview benefit is in the 48% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +14.0% benefit to allowance rate for applications examined by WEHBE, ANNE MARIE SABRINA.
+This interview benefit is in the 52% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness